 I received a Wine Down Box in exchange for this post.
 All opinions and my love for wine remain my own.

-I came for the wine, but my husband came for the cheese.
+I came for the wine, but my husband went for the cheese.
 This is what makes Wine Down Box unique.
-Move over wine club; we love the Wine and Cheese Pairing Club known as Wine Down Box.
+Move over wine club; we love the Wine and Cheese Pairing Club, known as Wine Down Box.

 - $70 for 1 month

 - 2 oz. handmade crackers

 Ships to: US for free, except for the following states: AK, AL, AR, DE, HI, KY, MS, OK, RI, SD, UT

 Inside the box, an information card discusses the curated pairing.

 It’s a great resource if you want to learn more about wine and cheese.

 It offers excellent detail about why each product works with the others.

 For my Wine Down Box, the information card reads: